skippy-io/skippy-io.github.io/docs/tutorials/how-skippy-works.markdown

 1. Generation of .cov files
 2. Generation of the classes.md5 file

-The impact data (the .cov and classes.md5 files) are stored in the .skippy folder.
+The impact data (the .cov and classes.md5 files) is stored in the .skippy folder.
 We will discuss each step in the following sections.

 #### Step 1: Generation of .cov Files